Humanities and Social Sciences Research Committee

 - To, when requested, make recommendations to the Associate Dean regarding internal and external faculty awards, such as the Research Leadership Academy.

-- To review and make recommendations, as requested, on internal funding programs, and on limited submission grant opportunities.
+- To serve on proposal review and awards panels for internal funding programs, external funding programs, and to make recommendations regarding limited submission grant opportunities.

 - To promote collaborative and interdisciplinary research across the college’s departments, across the university, and with other institutions.